 NOTE: Any rules that do not go into effect on July 1 or are not noted by HISA are still enforced under your current State Regulations.

-• Most of the Safety Rules will be enforced as of July 1, 2022.
+• Most of the Safety Rules were enforced as of July 1, 2022.
+See articles below for updates on rule enforcement.

 • The Horseshoeing Rule 2276 will not be enforced until August 1, 2022, to ensure adequate inventory of HISA compliant horseshoes.